ssbc/ssb-subset-replication-spec/README.md

 those so the sync time would be less than a full sync.

-It is recommended to use this module in conjunction with [ssb-secure-partial-feed].
+It is recommended to use this module in conjunction with [ssb-secure-partial-feed] to automatically write statements about where messages are in a feed.

 This module consists of two methods:

 ## getSubset(query): source

-The query parameter is interface similar to [JITDB] except the data array should be unbounded.
+The query parameters interface is similar to [JITDB].
 To support pagination, `offset`, `limit` and `reverse` can be supplied.
 To get the latest 10 post messages of a particular feed the following query can be used:

 ```
 options: { limit 10, reverse: true},